Motor Vehicle Accidents

 • Past and future care (up until life expectancy)

-Not at fault - What you can claim - From 1 December 2017
+Not at fault - What you may claim - From 1 December 2017

 • Pain and suffering (if assessed with at least 11% whole person impairment [WPI])